 After you’ve signed the rental contract, you’ll need to pay the rental deposit before you can get the keys to your new home.

 Rental deposits in Berlin and Germany usually equates to 1 to 3 months’ worth of rent.
 You’ll also need to pay the first month’s rent along with the deposit because rent is paid in advance in Germany.

 5. Get Apartment Keys and Site Inspection

 Once you’ve paid the deposit and first month’s rental, you can arrange a time and date to collect the keys to your new apartment.
-You’ll also be using this opportunity to inspect the current state of the apartment and document any damages.
+You’ll also be using this opportunity to inspect the current state of the apartment, document any damages and takedown meter readings for water, electricity and gas if available.
 This is called a ‘Ubergabeprotokoll’.

 If you’re renting a fully furnished flat or apartment, you may also need to go through an inventory list.